Sorcerer

 20th-level Sorcerer feature

-- You are no longer limited to casting one spell on a turn.
+- You are no longer limited to casting one spell with mana on a turn.

 Epic Level Sorcerer: Epic Ability Score Improvement